 The most expensive recorded transaction in Bexleyheath was £11,800,000 on 13 November 2014.
 The most recent recorded sale in Bexleyheath was £402,000 on 26 August 2016.
 Properties in Bexleyheath have an average price of £601,555 over the last 3 years.

 Average selling prices in last 12 months by types

 Bexleyheath has 39 schools with capacities ranging from 180 to 2266.
 There are a number of schools that cater for special educational needs.
 There is a mix of Community School, Voluntary Aided School, Voluntary Controlled School, Foundation School, Community Special School, EY Setting in the area.

-It's a Mixed Community School for children aged 11 to 18.
+Pupils aged 11 to 18 attend this Mixed Community School.
 The school enrols 2266 students.

-It's a Boys Voluntary Aided School for children aged 11 to 16.
+A Boys Voluntary Aided School for pupils aged 11 to 16 years.
 The school enrols 900 students.

 Award-winning estate agents with expert valuers,